angr/claripy/README.md

 # claripy

-Claripy is a abstracted constraint-solving wrapper.
+Claripy is an abstracted constraint-solving wrapper.

 ## Usage

 It is usable!

-General usage is similar to z3:
+General usage is similar to Z3:

 ```python
 >>> import claripy